Vaishnavofficial/filterbot/README.md

-# kURUP❤
+# FILTER BOT❤
-A modular telegram Python bot running on python3 with an sqlalchemy database.
+A telegram Python bot running on python3 with an sqlalchemy database.

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.